-Site noise was inaudible during two of the six measurements; both were at RA1 during the evening and night periods.
-Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is at least 10 dB below the measured background (L{A90}) level.
-For the two measurements at RA1, the measured $L{A90,15min}$ noise level was no greater than 10 dB above the applicable $L{Aeq,15min}$ limit.
-Given this, it is expected that the site $L{Aeq,15min}$ noise contribution would have been at or below the relevant noise limits at this location.
-Therefore, site $L{Aeq,15min}$ noise at RA1 is considered to have been less than relevant noise limits.
+Site noise was inaudible during all six measurements.
+Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is at least 10 dB below the measured background ( $L{A90}$ ) level.
+For most of the measurements, the measured $L{A90,15min}$ noise level was no greater than 10 dB above the applicable $L{Aeq,15min}$ limit.
+Given this, it is expected that the site $L{Aeq,15min}$ noise levels were below the relevant noise limits for those measurements.
+For the evening period measurement at RA1, the measured $L{A90,15min}$ noise level was greater than 10 dB above the applicable $L{Aeq,15min}$ limit.
+The background noise level ( $L{A90,15min}$ ) during this measurement was observed to be heavily influenced by noise from road traffic on the Pacific Highway.
+It is expected that site noise levels would have been at or below the relevant noise limits at this location.
+Therefore, site noise levels are considered to have complied with relevant noise limits at all locations.